minima-global/storefront/README.md

 ## Creating a Storefront

 The example below creates a MiniDapp store on a local machine, using [SeaweedFS](https://github.com/chrislusf/seaweedfs).
+However, the Storefront minidapp frontend takes advantage of the fact that [SeaweedFS](https://github.com/chrislusf/seaweedfs) supports file access via a HTTP RESTful API, so you _could_ host the MiniDapp store on any platform that supports such access.
+For example, a webserver would work, too.

-First, setup a [SeaweedFS](https://github.com/chrislusf/seaweedfs) file server for hosting the [Minima MiniDapps](https://github.com/minima-global/MiniDAPP).
-So, download a [SeaweedFS](https://github.com/chrislusf/seaweedfs) image for your system ([SeaweedFS releases](https://github.com/chrislusf/seaweedfs/releases)), then create a directory the the MiniDapps, and create a file called `filer.toml` there, which contains the following:
+First, setup a [SeaweedFS](https://github.com/chrislusf/seaweedfs) file server for hosting the [Minima MiniDapps](https://github.com/minima-global/MiniDAPP):

+1. Download a [SeaweedFS](https://github.com/chrislusf/seaweedfs) image for your system ([SeaweedFS releases](https://github.com/chrislusf/seaweedfs/releases))
+2. Create a directory for the MiniDapps
+3. Create a file called `filer.toml` in that directory, which contains the following:

 ```
 [filer.options]